yerden/go-dpdk/README.md

 ```

 # Caveats
-Only dynamic linking is viable at this point.
+* Only dynamic linking is viable at this point.
+* If you isolate CPU cores with `isolcpus` kernel parameter then `GOMAXPROCS` should be manually specified to reflect the actual number of logical cores in CPU mask.
+E.g. if `isolcpus=12-95` on a 96-core machine then default value for `GOMAXPROCS` would be 12 but it should be at least 84.